SIMRacingApps/SIMRacingApps/README.md

 It allows for launching Apps and Widgets and remembering the location and size of each.
 It also allows for creating multiple configurations and switching between them.

+NOTE: Due to Overwolf having issues from time to time with iRacing's anti-cheat software.
+I have become frustrated with trying to keep it working.
+As of the end of 2017, I am no longer actively supporting this.
+Feel free to clone this and work on it yourself and I will consider merging any pull requests you send me.

 ### [SIMRacingAppsElectron](http://github/SIMRacingApps/SIMRacingAppsElectron)

 Electron is 3rd Party Software that renders HTML5/JavaScript pages in Native OS Windows.